KiFoundation/ki-monitor/README.md

 - Monitor multiple APIs (nodes).

 ## Installing and Running the Ki Monitor
 You can install and run your own instance of the Ki Monitor.
-Check this post for a full tutorial on how to set up configure and run the Ki Monitor
+Check [this post](https://medium.com/ki-foundation/kichain-how-to-use-the-ki-monitor-bf05206657e) for a full tutorial on how to set up configure and run the Ki Monitor.

 ## Subscribe to the KI ecosystem Slack alerts
 If you want to receive notifications about the activity of your validators through the Ki Ecosystem Slack, please: